Averroes Ai Automated Visual inspection software

 Machine vision systems play a critical role across multiple stages of industrial automation, from incoming material checks to final quality control.

-These systems are used not only for defect detection but also for process monitoring, dimensional verification, and even predictive maintenance.
+These systems are used not only for defect detection but also for:

 1. Assembly Verification